Water Quality Information

-Did you know the US EPA closely regulates municipal tap water?
-Ann Arbor’s Water Treatment Plant lab staff and operators perform over 150,000 types of analysis on the City’s drinking water annually—some tests occur every hour.
-These tests monitor nearly 280 different substances, and the vast majority has never been detected.
-Tap water is more closely regulated than commercially-bottled water.
+Did you know the Environmental Protection Agency closely regulates municipal tap water?
+Ann Arbor’s Water Treatment Plant staff perform approximately 15,000 drinking water tests monthly.
 Ann Arbor’s tap water is a frequent winner of the regional Michigan Water Tasting Competition, too!

 Besides offering a safe and reliable source of water, Ann Arbor’s tap water is a great value.
-Refilling a 16-ounce water bottle from the tap costs less than one penny.
-In fact, you can fill 4,000 16-ounce water bottles for less than one dollar.
+Refilling a 16-ounce water bottle from the tap costs less than one penny and is better for the environement.
+You can fill 4,000 16-ounce water bottles for less than one dollar.

 Everyone wants to do their part to keep safe, affordable drinking water available in their community.
 With these simple suggestions it's easy for kids to do their part too!

 Much Water is Used to...